Public EV charging in B.C. continues to grow

 Most public charging stations are easy to find via PlugShare, a smartphone app and website.
 You can quickly use PlugShare's filters (network and plug type) to zero in on the stations that work best for you and your vehicle.

-PlugShare is the most comprehensive, up-to-date tool for finding charging stations wherever you are, from here in B.C. and across North America, Europe and Asia.
+PlugShare is the most comprehensive, up-to-date tool for finding charging stations wherever you are, from Vancouver to Kelowna to Vancouver Island, and North America, Europe and Asia.
 Electric vehicle (EV) owners can add, review and edit station information – and even safely share their private charging station at home with the other drivers.

 PlugShare's helpful maps include colour-coded station icons to highlight which stations are public Level 2 or fast charging, and often include valuable crowd-sourced information such as whether a station is not working, or detailed directions for on-site navigation in large parkades or parking lots.